Aloso/BrowserStorage/README.md

 });
 ```

+If `localStorage`/`sessionStorage` is supported by the browser, these events are triggered _immediately_.
+Otherwise, they are triggered up to 500 milliseconds late, because BrowserStorage has to check every half second if there was a modification.

 ## Compression

 Since `localStorage` and `sessionStorage` are limited to 5 MB, it can be necessary to **compress** the stored data.
 With BrowserStorage, it's very easy -- just include `browserStorageCompression.js` and `lz-string by pieroxy.min.js` in your html: